-Get a head start on Oktoberfest
+Get a head start on Oktoberfest with these W. Pa. celebrations

-Munich, Germany kicked off its annual Oktoberfest celebration this week and revelers all over the world — including Pittsburgh and its neighbors — are following suit.
+Munich, Germany, kicked off its annual Oktoberfest celebration this week and revelers all over the world — including Pittsburgh and its neighbors — are following suit.

 The ‘Burgh may be short on lederhosen and elaborate beer steins to toast the season, but we certainly have enough beer — both craft and commercial – and plenty of ethnic dishes handed down for generations.